cfcs/ofetch/README.md

 - [ ] Parallelized fetching of the same file is not implemented.
   - [ ] Pipelined (using `Connection: keep-alive`) fetching is not implemented.
 - [ ] Concurrent fetching of multiple files is not implemented in the CLI tool.
+- [ ] Writes to disk are blocking.
 - [ ] HTTPS is not implemented (to avoid depending on C-based TLS implementations).
       A switch for building with [tls](https://github.com/mirleft/tls) support